Kayden36/iris-ai-care-deepseek-hack/README.md

 IRIS AI employs a swarm of microservices, leveraging Streamlit for a seamless user experience.
 Our architecture features:

 ## Edge LLM: A cutting-edge Large Language Model (LLM) that enables bidirectional intelligence hierarchy.

 ### Microservices Swarm:
 A collection of specialized microservices that work in tandem to provide a comprehensive AI experience.

 ### Streamlit:
 A Python-based framework that enables the creation of custom web applications with a focus on data science and machine learning.

 ## Bidirectional Intelligence Hierarchy
 Our Edge LLM facilitates a bidirectional intelligence hierarchy, enabling:
+## Tesseract
+we use Tesseract OCR to predict and scan Prescriptions for contraindications so that RXs can be safely dispensed and taken by those at end of life treatment at home.
+Especially where family members are not well versions.
 ## Bottom-up Learning:
 Microservices can learn from user interactions and adapt to their needs.
 ## Top-down Guidance